Super Bowl Ads 2018: The Best, The Weirdest And The Most Complicated

 Most Oddly Complicated Charity Appeal: Matt Damon's Stella Artois Chalice

-Damon ends a pretty compelling ad about delivering drinking water to developing countries with an odd proposition: If 1 percent of those watching the ad buy a glass chalice with the Stella Artois label, Water.org can bring clean water to 1 million people over 5 years.
+Damon ends a pretty compelling ad about delivering drinking water to developing countries with an odd proposition: If 1 percent of those watching the ad buy a glass chalice with the Stella Artois label, Water.org can bring clean water to 1 million people over five years.
 Never mind that the math can make your head spin; the Web address to make the purchase appears so quickly you'll need to pause your DVR to read it.
 Once you follow the link, you'll find the chalices cost $13 each, with $3.13 going toward the water effort.
 It's a wonderful goal that I hope they reach, but I couldn't help wondering if there was a slightly less complicated way to drum up viewer dollars.